buildpacks/spec/distribution.md

 The buildpack ID and version MUST match a buildpack provided by a layer blob.

-For a buildpackage to be valid, each `buildpack.toml` describing a buildpack implementation MUST have all listed stacks.
+For a buildpackage to be valid, each `buildpack.toml` describing a buildpack implementation MUST have all listed targets.

-For each listed stack, all associated buildpacks MUST be a candidate for detection when the entrypoint buildpack ID and version are selected.

-Each stack ID MUST only be present once.
-For a given stack, the `mixins` list MUST enumerate mixins such that no included buildpacks are missing a mixin for the stack.

-Fewer stack entries as well as additional mixins for a stack entry MAY be specified.

 ### Lifecycle